ApiLogicServer/Docs/docs/Tech-Conference-PyCon23-Tutorial.md

 __Projects are Customizable -__ use VSCode for  edit/debug

-Declare **spreadsheet-like rules** for multi-table derivations and constraints, extensible with Python (key innovation)
+Declare **spreadsheet-like rules** for multi-table derivations and constraints, customizable with Python (key innovation)

 &nbsp;